wp-plugins/40nuggets/trunk/readme.txt

 == Description ==

 Are looking to grow your website's conversion rates?
 If so, you'll want to check out 40Nuggets.
 40Nuggets brings you intelligent popups--delivered as user-friendly lightboxes--that will grow your mailing list, drive leads to sales, and achieve other business goals.
 You'll have full-control of your popups while benefiting from built-in intelligence, A/B testing, and advanced segmentation tools.
 Above all, 40Nuggets' popups will enhance your site-visitor experience while bringing you the results you need - and no coding required!
+Try our absolutely free 14-day trial with our basic package and see how 40Nuggets can get you more conversions.
+For more information on pricing and plans starting as low as $37 click [here]. (https://40nuggets.com/#plans)

 Overlay popups are a powerful way to turn more of your traffic into leads.
 However, most of the popover tools on Wordpress are largely one-size fits all, meaning that your popover is only appropriate for a small percentage of your traffic.
 In many cases these popups serve to annoy your visitors, rather than convert them